-- Play with your kitten using interactive toys like wands, laser pointers, or feather toys. - Set up an obstacle course for your kitten to navigate to reach her food. - Provide a multi-limb climbing tree or jungle gym. - Train your kitten to walk on a leash with a harness and stroll in a quiet, safe area. - Train your kitten to fetch, sit, shake, come when called, and other tricks.
+- Play with your cat using interactive toys like wands, laser pointers, or feather toys - Set up an obstacle course for your cat to navigate to reach her food - Provide a multi-limb climbing tree or jungle gym - Train your cat to walk on a leash with a harness and stroll in a quiet, safe area - Train your cat to fetch, sit, shake, come when called, and other tricks

-Tip: Apart from leashed walks, we recommend keeping your kitten indoors.
-For more information about indoor vs. outdoor cats, see Entertaining and Training Your Kitten on page 10.
+Tip: Apart from leashed walks, we recommend keeping your cat indoors.
+For more about indoor vs. outdoor cats, see Entertaining and Training Your Cat on page 10.